Upper secondary education in Denmark

 The two-year Higher Preparatory Examination Programme (HF)

 HF is a general secondary school-level programme that is vocationally and practically oriented.
 The programme is aimed at providing admission to the vocational colleges and the professional bachelor study programmes.
 A HF examination with an extended subject package also provides access to the university Bachelor programmes.
-The requirement for admission is a passed 9th grade examination.
-The programme lasts two years, and includes both a number of compulsory subjects and some special subject packages on specific themes such as health, environment, pedagogy or economics.
+The requirement for admission is a passed 10th grade final examination.
+The programme lasts two years, and includes both a number of compulsory subjects and some specialised subject packages on specific themes such as health, environment, pedagogy or economics.

-International secondary schools
+International upper secondary schools in Denmark

 There are a number of international secondary schools in Denmark.
 An international private secondary school is a programme of secondary school education aimed at students who wish to take an international examination.
 The international examination in question, such as the International Baccalaureate (IB), must also provide access to programmes of higher education in Denmark.
 A number of state secondary schools also offer IB.